shivpwr/sns-project-repo/README.md

   </form>

   <footer>
-    A project by Avinash Reddy
+    A project by Shivpal Rabde
   </footer>

   <script>